BuildForSDG/konect/README.md

 Focusing on the Agricultural sector is our own way of targeting three Sustainable Development Goals at once - No poverty, Zero hunger and Decent work/Economic growth.

 ## Usage
-Users would register on the application under three different categories - Farmers, Customers and Transporters.
+Users would register on the application under three different categories - Agent, Customers and Transporters.
+The Agent is the one that will add the farmers, product and name.
 Customers can browse the market section to views Farmers, their products and prices.
 After making purchase, the customer can then link up with an transporter of choice to deliver the products purchased.

 ## Setup